 - very overweight

-Research shows that if your child is overweight now, they are more likely to be overweight as an adult, which can lead to health problems in later life.
+Research shows that if your child is above a healthy weight now, they're more likely to be above a healthy weight as an adult, which can lead to health problems in later life.

 Where can I get help?